LIFE & HEALTH CHALLENGES

 HOW QUEST FOR LIFE CAN HELP

-It takes strength and resilience to work through PTSD, and Quest for Life can help through our residential programs and 1-day workshops.
+It takes strength and resilience to work through PTSD, and Quest for Life can help through our residential programs and workshops.

 - Our 5-day residential Moving Beyond Trauma program offers an effective and wholistic approach to managing and healing post-trauma suffering in a confidential and safe environment.

 - Our 1-day workshop Living Mindfully with Post-Trauma Symptoms outlines the exciting developments in understanding how trauma impacts the brain and body and the evidence-based therapies and practices that heal both the brain and nervous system.

 - For organisations, Quest offers culturally sensitive workshops to support the physical, mental health and emotional wellbeing of first responders: First Responder Holistic Health & Wellbeing.
 Programs can be tailored to suit objectives and budget.

 Quest for Life knows how to help: our internal research results show that participants feel better after attending a program and that this improvement increases over time.